strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 The main advantage of Keycloak is that you can have everything managed centrally.
 Not just for Strimzi and Apache Kafka, but for all your applications which support OAuth.
 It can also handle both authentication and authorization.
-So you do not need to have different servers for authentication and authorization and all data are stored in one place.
+So you do not need to have different servers for authentication and authorization, so all access data is stored in one place.

 On the other hand, you will still need to run and manage Keycloak.
-So unless you already use it or at least plan to use some central authentication / authorization server anyway, this will be additional effort you would need to deal with.
+Unless you already use it or at least plan to use some central authentication / authorization server anyway, this will be additional effort you would need to deal with.

 ## Open Policy Agent